 - c.
-Range of ozone values associated with ellipse: ~ 145-281 DU Range of ozone values associated with banana: ~ 370-470 DU - d.
+Range of ozone values associated with ellipse: $\sim 145-281 \text{ DU}$ Range of ozone values associated with banana: $\sim 370-470 \text{ DU}$ - d.
 Ellipse is the ozone hole; banana is ozone collar. - e.
-Lowest levels of ozone along with largest elliptical feature 1987 (#9) - f.
+Lowest levels of ozone along with largest elliptical feature 1987 (#9)

+f.
 See Chapter 11.
 The banana feature results from ozone that is delivered from tropical latitudes to higher latitudes via Brewer-Dobson circulation.
 The strong winds of the polar night jet isolate the polar region in the polar vortex and minimize ozone transport into the polar regions.
-Therefore, higher ozone concentrations develop "outside" (lower latitudes) of the polar vortex and low ozone values occur within the polar region. - 4. a.
+Therefore, higher ozone concentrations develop "outside" (lower latitudes) of the polar vortex and low ozone values occur within the polar region.

+2. a.
 The source of the downward spikes on the plot is the continental overlay.
 Remember that overlays destroy underlying data (in this case replacing data with a value of 95).
-These spikes should be ignored when interpreting the plots. - b.
-Since the horizontal slice plot is reasonably symmetrical it may be safe to assume that the feature (ozone hole) is also reasonably symmetrical along this cross-section. - c.
+These spikes should be ignored when interpreting the plots.

+b.
+Since the horizontal slice plot is reasonably symmetrical it may be safe to assume that the feature (ozone hole) is also reasonably symmetrical along this cross-section.

+c.
 Multiple slices should all show a symmetrical pattern.
-This would imply that there is symmetry along a line of longitude (or longitudinal great circle) passing roughly through the South Pole. - d.
-The feature (ozone hole) appears to have circular or elliptical symmetry. - 5. a.
+This would imply that there is symmetry along a line of longitude (or longitudinal great circle) passing roughly through the South Pole.

+d.
+The feature (ozone hole) appears to have circular or elliptical symmetry.

+Investigating The South Pole Projections Through Animation

+- 1. a.
 Size: generally increases - b.
-Shape: appears to cycle from circular to elliptical to circular to elliptical - c.
-Position with respect to Antarctica: center of feature moves on and off the center of Antarctic continent - 6.
-High ozone collar increases and decreases in magnitude as well as shifting its longitudinal position. - 7.
-This is open for speculation by students based on what they saw with the 14 Octobers.
+Shape: appears to cycle from circular to elliptical to circular to elliptical c.
+Position with respect to Antarctica: center of feature moves on and off the center of Antarctic continent

+2. High ozone collar increases and decreases in magnitude as well as shifting its longitudinal position.

+Investigating Ozone During Arctic Spring

+1. This is open for speculation by students based on what they saw with the 14 Octobers.
 It would be logical to conclude that the same pattern would hold in the northern hemisphere.

-- 9. a.
-Orange 501-525 (One section on Image #11 has values in 530 range-dark orange) - b.
+a.
+Orange 501-525 (One section on Image #11 has values in 530 range-dark orange)

+b.
 Year sustaining the highest values over the largest area 1979 or 1980 or 1989 c.
 Values in the north polar region seem to increase and decrease over the period but there is no strong pattern or trend in the ozone values you observe in the northern hemisphere. unlike the southern hemisphere.

-Year showing the lowest values in the north polar region 1993
+Year showing the lowest values in the north polar region 1993 a.

-- 10. There may be a wide range of answers for this question depending on the background of the students. - a.
 There is some zonal (latitudinal) distribution of ozone apparent from this set of images but it is not as well defined as in the south pole spring images.
-Arctic spring ozone values (above 300 DU) are much higher than ozone levels in the southern hemisphere Antarctic spring. - b.
+Arctic spring ozone values (above 300 DU) are much higher than ozone levels in the southern hemisphere Antarctic spring.

+3. There may be a wide range of answers for this question depending on the background of the students.

+b.
 There are regions of high ozone values rather than low ozone values that form an irregular feature but it is not as well defined as the Antarctic ozone hole.
 The areas of high ozone values are greater than the extent of the Antarctic ozone hole.
-There is no obvious collar feature as was evident similar in the Antarctic spring images. - c.
+There is no obvious collar feature as was evident similar in the Antarctic spring images.

+c.
 March ozone distributions on individual images (years) may be longitudinally symmetrical along one cross-section but not along others.
-This feature has poor symmetry. - 11. a.
+This feature has poor symmetry.

+4. a.
 Responses will vary.
-Pattern is less obvious than with Antarctic spring values. - b.
+Pattern is less obvious than with Antarctic spring values.

+b.
 Less isolation of the north polar vortex.
 See Chapters 6 and 10 for the difference in atmospheric transport dynamics in the northern and southern hemisphere.